Wermlands Brygghus

 The brewery moved from its first premises outside Kristinehamn to much larger premises near the train station in Kristinehamn in 2017.
 The new place measures 700 square meters, with 10 meters in ceiling height.
 The brewery is now housed one of the old brick buildings belonging to former turbine-producer Kristinehamn Turbin AB (now Blue Future Turbine AB).
 The building dates back to 1913 and is part of the local industrial heritage.
 With the new premises and investments in new equipment, the brewery increased its capacity and aimed to successively increase yearly production to 500,000 liters.
 The new premises also made possible a brew pub, which opened on 30 April 2017.

-The brewery had an assortment of 12 beers, including a seasonal Christmas beer and five low-alcohol beers as of 2017.
+The brewery had an assortment of 12 beers, including a seasonal Christmas beer and five low-alcohol beers, as of 2017.

 The brewery offers tours and openings for both private persons and companies.
 In addition, the brewery also offers a brew pub, where the assortment can be tasted at regular occasions.

 Distribution

 Distribution is mainly concentrated to Värmland in central Sweden.
 The beers can be found at certain pubs, restaurants and hotels.
-The low-alcohol beers can also be found at various grocery stores.
-By 2016, at approximately one hundred grocery stores in central and southern Sweden.
+The low-alcohol beers can also be found at various grocery stores, approximately one hundred grocery stores in central and southern Sweden as of 2016.
 The standard alcohol beers can also be found or, when not included in the local standard assortment, specially ordered at Systembolaget.
 As of 2016, beers from Wermlands Brygghus can be found at 14 Systembolaget stores in Värmland.